 And it was

 bi by no means only straight people that have made me feel this way.
 I first mentioned it aged 17, to a friend who was already out as a lesbian, but while she was vaguely supportive at the time, she never mentioned it again.
 I told someone else, a gay man, who insisted on asking me whether I was “in a boy phase or a girl phase tonight” whenever we went out, because he couldn’t compute that it’s not like a tap.
 Another friend went on to assume that every meaningful friendship I had was because I was attracted to the other person.
 I heard so much bierasure and biphobia within the LGBT (mostly the LG parts) community – into which I have been dipping my toes since I was 18 or so, floating around the edge, observing – that I couldn’t imagine being welcomed by those people.
 That prejudice is widespread and alienating.
 It was only as I grew more confident in myself that I was brave enough to get a bit more involved, and found a space for myself.
 I found people who talk about sexuality outside of the binary terms that I have come to expect.
 I found people who accept me.
-I found people who referred to the fight for Marriage Equality, not Gay Marriage, which resonates with me because, no matter who I marry, it will not be a gay marriage.
+I found people who referred to the fight for Marriage Equality, not Gay Marriage, which resonates with me.
 I found a community and I found acceptance.

 I am leaning towards preferring the term “queer”, but that only really works within queer circles anyways, and still people want to put me in a box.
 I sometimes refer to myself as gay, because it is a handy umbrella term.
 I very occasionally refer to myself as lesbian, but it’s usually to fit in with a reference, and only privately.
 So I am, for the most part, sticking with bisexual.